Role: Senior Practitioner

 - Coach and mentor less experienced colleagues to make sure we are developing the team as much as possible

-Making sure you are well supported and given the opportunity to develop and progress yourself is also a high priority at Staffordshire.
+Making sure you are well supported and given the opportunity to develop and progress is a high priority at Staffordshire.
 Whether that’s taking steps to develop your management skills; sitting on a fostering panel or working with the Youth Offending Team we want you to gain varied and valuable experience here at Staffordshire.

 Our people are central to everything we do and so we’ll make sure you’re well supported and given the opportunity to develop and progress.
 We‘ve also recently launched our new aspiring team managers programme and you can find out more about this on our website https://www.childrenssocialcarecareers.co.uk/